TormodLandet/Ocellaris/documentation/user_guide/input/input.rst

 Some errors that are easy to make when writing a YAML input file:

-- Boleans in YAML are written all lower case  (:code:`true, false`) unlike in Python where the first letter is upper case (:code:`True, False`).
+- Booleans in YAML are written all lower case  (:code:`true, false`) unlike in Python where the first letter is upper case (:code:`True, False`).
 It can be easier to use the alternatives :code:`on` or :code:`off` so this confusion is avoided.